microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Docs.md

 ## NOTES

-{{ Additional information or background }}
+{{ Additional information or configuration options }}

+## LINKS

+{{ Links to external references }}

 ```

-Optionally, one or more annotations formatted as YAML key value pairs can be included. i.e. `severity: Critical`
+Optionally, one or more annotations formatted as YAML key value pairs can be included.
+i.e. `severity: Critical`

 ## NOTE